How To Make Homemade Pectin

 - BRING to a boil.
 Boil for 5 to 10 minutes, or until the bubbles are large, the liquid is syrupy and it yields about 4 cups.

 - LINE a large bowl with cheese cloth or a very thin kitchen towel.
 Pour liquid into the centre of the towel then tie ends together.
 Hang sack over a bowl to drip for 6 hours or overnight.
-Refrigerate pectin in a jar.
+Refrigerate pectin—the liquid that drips out of the cheese cloth, discard the solids that remain in the cloth—in a jar.

 As you can see, apple pectin is pretty simple to make and quite inexpensive.
 However, because it’s natural, and every apple is different, it’s trickier to determine the level of pectin you have achieved in your liquid.
 To prevent any jamming disasters, it’s a good idea to test your liquid along the way.